FireFistDev/forkify-web-app/README.md

 # forkify Project

-Recipe application with custom recipe uploads.
+simple recipe application where you can, Find over 5000 recipes, add your own recipe and store its in bookmark list